cap-js/docs/java/developing-applications/configuring.md

   CDS models from external sources might include elements that have some special characters in their names or include elements that clash with Java keywords.
 Such cases always can be solved with [renaming features](/java/cds-data#renaming-elements-in-java) provided by code generator, but in case of large models, this is tedious.
   This switch enables following conversions on the names coming from CDS models to reduce the amount of renaming that needs to be done:

-  - Names from CDS model that are Java keywords are prefixed with `_`.
+  - Names from CDS model that are Java keywords are suffixed with `_`.
   - Names from CDS model that use characters that are not valid as Java identifiers, are replaced by `_`.
-This, however, might lead to a conflicts between names that yield same name in Java.
+This, however, might lead to a conflicts between names that yield the same name in Java.
-  - Characters `/` and `$` behave just like `_`: they used to provide camel-cased name and provide better support for models coming from ABAP systems.
+  - Characters `/` and `$` behave as separator for name, just like `_` does. `_` used to convert name of CDS entity to camel case or screaming case (for constants).
   - If the name of the element is prefixed by `_`, this character will remain the name after conversions.
 This supports convention where association and its foreign key have names like `_assoc` and `assoc`.

 - [`cqnService`](/java/assets/cds-maven-plugin-site/generate-mojo.html#cqnService)